-The financial proposal should include remuneration of the Consultants and his team members, cost of the office, office furniture and equipment, stationary, photo copy, fax, email, and all the other maintenance cost of the office including transport.
+The financial proposal should include remuneration of the Consultants and the team members, cost of office, office furniture and equipment, stationary, photo copy, fax, email etc. and all the maintenance cost of the office including transport.
+Cost of software's shall not be considered.
+Individuals should submit proposals separately.

-You are kindly invited to forward your Technical and Financial proposals in sealed envelopes to reach the under mentioned address on or before 14.00 pm on 17th November 2021.
-The name of the proposal should be stated on the top left hand corner of the envelop.
-An individual Consultant can submit a Technical and Financial proposal for one of the above study based on his expertise.
-The individual Consultant who will select for the EIA study should act as the Team Leader and compile all the required details of the other studies to the EIA report.
+You are kindly invited to forward your Technical and Financial proposals in sealed envelopes to the undermentioned address on or before 14.00 pm on 24th January 2022, stating the name of the proposal on the top left hand corner of the envelop.